Frequently Asked Questions

 Unfortunately, we do not pay for travel expenses.
 However, the Concierge Service at LHMC works with local hotels to provide discounted rates.

 All the residency programs at Lahey have a close working relationship and we will be happy to help coordinate interview dates with the other departments as much as possible.
 Please contact our office about your partner’s interview, as we may not have that information.
 Note: not all departments interview on the same day.

 If you are couples-matching with another applicant in Anesthesia and both have been invited to interviews, we will make every attempt to schedule both interviews for the same session.
 Each applicant will be ranked based on individual qualifications.

-The FCS year has 13 block rotations with four weeks in each block.
-There are 12-14 weeks of General Surgery and Internal Medicine, four weeks of MICU, ER, Pain and Anesthesia and 2-4 weeks of electives.
+The Fundamental Clinical Skills (FCS) year has 13 rotations, each 4 weeks long.
+There are 12-14 weeks of General Surgery and Internal Medicine, four weeks of MICU, ER, Neurology and Anesthesia and 2-4 weeks of electives.
 All rotations are at Lahey Hospital & Medical Center’s main campus.